Description

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
 Total return is a strong measure of an investment’s overall performance.'

-• Compared with the benchmark SPY (111.6%) in the period of the last 5 years, the total return, or increase in value of 290.1% of Global X Uranium ETF is greater, thus better.
+• Compared with the benchmark SPY (109.7%) in the period of the last 5 years, the total return, or performance of 303.2% of Global X Uranium ETF is larger, thus better.

 CAGR:

-• The annual performance (CAGR) over 5 years of Global X Uranium ETF is 31.4%, which is larger, thus better compared to the benchmark SPY (16.2%) in the same period.
+• Looking at the compounded annual growth rate (CAGR) of 32.3% in the last 5 years of Global X Uranium ETF, we see it is relatively larger, thus better in comparison to the benchmark SPY (16%)

-• During the last 3 years, the annual performance (CAGR) is 28.1%, which is greater, thus better than the value of 19% from the benchmark.
+• During the last 3 years, the compounded annual growth rate (CAGR) is 33.1%, which is greater, thus better than the value of 19.5% from the benchmark.

 Volatility: